Christian nationalists: Wanting to put God into US government

 Focusing on abortion as their galvanising issue, evangelicals have helped elect successive Republican presidents - even Donald Trump in 2016 who, despite widespread criticism of his moral character, championed the causes of the Christian right.

-What's different now about such Christian political activism is that the country is no longer majority white and Christian, says Jones, noting that the shift into a demographic minority happened when the country had its first African American president, Barack Obama.
+What's different now about such Christian political activism is that the country is no longer majority white and Christian, says Jones, noting that the shift into a demographic minority happened when the country had its first African-American president, Barack Obama.

-During the same period, attitudes toward same sex marriage changed radically, from majority opposed in 2008 to majority support today.
+During the same period, attitudes toward same-sex marriage changed radically, from majority opposed in 2008 to majority support today.

 "I think that threat - of white Christians no longer knowing they're in control, demographically, culturally, politically - is why we're seeing it kind of come to the fore in the current context," says Jones.